Enterprise-CMCS/macpro-onemac/services/stream-functions/README.md

+The Lambdas within stream-functions are specific to the movement of data to and from BigMAC.

+### Subscribing to and handling events FROM BigMAC

+### Announcing updates of oneMAC data TO BigMAC topics

 a Kafka Connect cluster is built, running on fargate

 a kafka-connect-lambda connector kafka-connect-is POSTed to the cluster; this connector is often referenced as the 'dynamo sink'.
 This dynamo sink connector continuously watches a topic on the cms-bigmac master cluster.
 This topic is a stream of all existing/new/modifications-to records in the SEATool State_Plan table.
 A connector is always configured to <do something> when it sees an event in the topic that is hasn't processed.
 In this case, when an event is seen, the dyanmodb sink connector triggers a lambda in the onemac account.... continued on the next bullet (see stream-functions service for all of this)